Hans-Werner Kraus

 He was on board the latter when it was attacked by Brazilian Air Force aircraft on 27 June 1943.
 Kraus evaded only to be targeted by a VP-74 Mariner (BuNo 6571) piloted by Lt.
 Harold C. Carey.
 The German crew shot it down and the crew were killed.

+In 22 July 1943, the U-199 commanded by Hans, nicknamed "Lobo Cinzento", attacked the fishing vessel "Shangri-lá", fatally killing at least 10 civilians in Cabo Frio, Rio de Janeiro, including Deocleciano Pereira da Costa.
+Later, his family would fill a lawsuit against the German Federal Republic in the brazilian Federal Justice.
+The Brazilian Supreme Court (STF - Supremo Tribunal Federal), in a historical decision, removed the diplomatic imunity of the German Federal Republic, saing it was liable by acts of ius imperii that violated human rights even in the context of war.

 Kraus was sunk by aircraft off the coast of Brazil on 31 July 1943.
 Captured, he was sent as a POW to the United States.
 Kraus was one of the 25 POWs who escaped from Camp Papago Park, Arizona, during the night of 23–24 December 1944 but was recaptured.